RLOpenCatalyst/rg-doc/source/Features.rst

 -----------

 Researchers can login to the portal and quickly order  EC2 products.
-Find the Provisioned EC2 product i.e. Ayush Medicine in the Active Products panel.
+Find the Provisioned EC2 product i.e. EnvironmentalProtectionAgency in the My Products panel.
 Or click on the “View All” button to get a list of all provisioned products.
 You can see product related actions in the  Actions menu.

 1. Start/Stop action : You can start or stop the instance through “Start/Stop” action.